 9. Kaloya Regional Park

 There are spots here to swim, picnic, or walk along the beach.
-There’s a big gazebo, playground, washrooms, and large weeping willow trees that provide lots of shade.
+There’s a big gazebo, playground, washrooms, wide-open green spaces, and large weeping willow trees that provide lots of shade.
 Perfect if you are traveling with kids or your dog!

 The scenery here is so beautiful with the striking backdrop of the lake that this is a popular spot for weddings!
 Any special events can be booked by calling the Regional Parks office.